issamelferkh/Matcha/README.md

 ### Notifications -> NOK
 -  A user must be notified in real time (telerate a 10s) of the following events:

 > - The user received a “like”.
+L’utilisateur a reçu un “like”.

-> - The user’s profile has been checked.
+#Notifications-> user’s profile has been checked
+The user must be able to check who looked at his profile and “liked” him.

 > - The user received a message.
+L’utilisateur a reçu un message.

 > - A “liked” user “liked” back.
+Un utilisateur “liké” a “liké” en retour.

 > - A connected user “unliked” you.
+Un utilisateur matché ne vous “like” plus.

 A user must be able to see, from any page that a notification hasn’t been read

 ### Consignes générales -> NOK